From Google Ads to Facebook Ads, we've managed millions of PPC spend. Follow our strategies to help generate more conversions for your contractor.

 For instance, the PPC manager might discover high search volume for "nearby contractors" or even "contractor services."
 The first phrase is targeting a type of business or organization in the area.
 In the second phrase, a service is being targeted, which might result in a more lucrative conversion opportunity.

 You can also benefit from keyword research when building out negative keyword lists.
-You can use negative keywords to prevent your PPC advertising from showing in search queries that you know won't convert to more homeowners.
+You can use negative keywords to prevent your paid advertising from showing in search queries that you know won't convert to more homeowners.

 For example, someone searching for "free services from contractors" or "how to advertise to contractors" isn't likely to convert with your contractor.
-Your paid ads may appear if you use broad keyword targeting without negative keywords such as "free" or "advertise".
+Your paid advertising may appear if you use broad keyword targeting without negative keywords such as "free" or "advertise".

 As you can see, no matter how obvious your keyword research needs might be at the start of building out your campaign, they become more complicated as you begin to scale your ads and reduce wasted ad spend.